BenHeubl/BenHeubl.github.io/_pages/splash-page.md

     btn_class: btn--inverse
 ---

-As in my opinion, data journalists must use every possible opportunity to help the data to speak up.
+> Let the data speak

-In general this site intents to work with all sorts of data science tools and techniques, and should contribute to data journalism overall.
+I use this blog as an innovation lab for new data stories and novel data journalism approaches.
+Machine learning, new technology and explorative data analysis shall be the core of these posts.
 All ideas and thoughts shared on this blog are my own.

 # Who am I?

-I currently work as a digital data journalist and developer at the Economist and only run this blog in my spare time as a fun project.
-My passion is to tell new stories with data.
+I currently work as a digital data journalist and developer at the Economist and only run this blog in my spare time, much to my amusement.
+My passion is to tell new, untold stories with data.

 # Tools:

 For the analysis, scraping and machine learning part, I use R and python, for publishing graphics on the web I use JavaScript and D3.js, for big data Spark with R, for graph-data Neo4J and for geo stuff QGIS, Mapbox.js and D3.js.
-Some code and data are available on my Github, all thoughts and ideas are mine, and created in my spare time (as so called "night owl data scientist").
+Some code and data are available on my Github (and some are on Gitlab).

-# Data journalism:
+# Cherry picked: Data journalism posts @TheEconomist:

 - [Germany refugee index](http://www.economist.com/blogs/graphicdetail/2016/04/daily-chart-8)
 - [Broadway prediction model](http://www.economist.com/blogs/graphicdetail/2016/07/daily-chart-18)